cellml/libcellml/docs/theory/theory_ode_solutions.rst

 Specification of states and rates
 +++++++++++++++++++++++++++++++++
-Once a :code:`Variable` has been identified as a *state* variable, it is paired by the :code:`Generator` by its corresponding entry in the *rates* array.
-The rate of a state variable is its gradient function, as described above.
+Once a :code:`Variable` has been identified as a *state* variable, it is paired by the :code:`Generator` by its corresponding entry in the :code:`rates` array, which represents its gradient function.

-These equations are found in the by the :code:`Generator` as:
+Because the gradients of each of the integrated variables or :code:`state`s could include dependency on time or any variable's value, the values of each gradient function array must be updated throughout the solution process.
+This is done by calling the :code:`computeRates` (in C) or :code:`compute_rates` (in Python) function to recalculate the gradient values for each state variable.

 .. code-block:: cpp